 Experiment 0: Expert Identification of Sleep Spindles in Adult EEG

 Experts in EEG analysis will be presented with anonymized EEG samples from the Sunnybrook health science center's neurology lab.
 The experts will be video taped while they attempt to identify sleep spindles in the EEG traces.
 Throughout this process, the experts will be encouraged to describe the thought process that they use to analyze EEG recordings in detail.
 We will ask the experts clarifying questions throughout the process as required.
-We will pay the experts fifty dollars per hour in renumeration, and the task will last one to two hours depending on scheduling and availability.
+We will pay the experts fifty dollars per hour in remuneration, and the task will last one to two hours depending on scheduling and availability.
 The consent form, data release forms and task template are attached to this application.

 Experiment 1: Non-Expert Identification of Sleep Spindles

 Online participants will identify sleep spindles through an online tutorial, based on the instruction sheet created by Warby et al (2014).
 Next, the participants will be asked to identify sleep spindles in twenty short sections of EEG recordings from the DREAMS sleep spindle database.
 Each section will contain at least one sleep spindle.
 The participant will identify the spindles by clicking on them, and then pressing submit.
 After the participant submits each section, the answers will be presented complete with explanatory notes to help them improve throughout the task.
 Additionally, participants may choose to review the instructions at any time without penalty.
-The participant will be paid a base rate of five dollars for completion of the task, plus a bonus of up to five dollars based on how many spindles they managed to correctly identify.
+The participant will be paid a base rate of two dollars for completion of the task, plus a bonus of up to five dollars based on how many spindles they managed to correctly identify.
 The bonus payment is intended to encourage the online participants to spend more time on the tutorial, and to be careful throughout the task.
 The tutorial, consent form and design mock-ups of the interface are attached to this application.
+The data collection system used in this task was built by student investigator Josh Bradshaw specifically for this study and is hosted on Canadian webservers.
+The data collection system has redundant systems in place to ensure participant anonymity.

 C1.C Will this study involve the administration/use of any drug, medical device, biologic, or natural health product?